 The Cinque Terre was one of our favorite spots in Italy.
-In fact, we preferred the Cinque Terre over the Amalfi Coast.
+In fact, we preferred it over the Amalfi Coast.
 The Cinque Terre is just as scenic as the Amalfi Coast but it is much easier to get around, especially during the summer months, when so many tourists flock to Italy.

 For budget travelers, there is a way to visit Cinque Terre without spending a fortune, and we are going to tell you how.

 La Spezia is a small city that sits just to the south of the five towns of the Cinque Terre.
 Most travelers will arrive in La Spezia by train before catching a second train to one of the five towns.

 Accommodations are significantly cheaper in La Spezia than in the Cinque Terre.
 Sure, it may not be as scenic or as romantic as staying in Manarola or Vernazza, but it does not take long to get to these towns by train.
 In fact, it takes only 9 minutes to get to Riomaggiore, the first of the five towns on the train route.

 We stayed in Hotel Birillo, a small, budget hotel.
 It was decent, with small rooms, an interesting bathroom (you actually had to walk through the shower to get into the bathroom…LOL), but it was only a five minute walk to the train station.

 Hiking is the cheapest way to get from town to town and you can’t beat these views.